vibewell25/vibewell/docs/docs/guides/error-handling-guide.md

 ## Overview

-This guide outlines the standardized approach to error handling across the Vibewell platform.
+This guide outlines the standardized approach to error handling across the VibeWell platform.
 Consistent error handling improves code quality, enhances user experience, and facilitates debugging and maintenance.

 ## Table of Contents